ssupshub/Mega-Adventure-Game/README.md

 Alternatively, [download the ZIP file here](https://github.com/yourusername/Mega-Adventure-Game/archive/refs/heads/main.zip) and extract it to your desired folder.

 ### 2. **Install Python**
 This game requires **Python 3**.
-You can download Python from the official website:
+Download Python from the official website:
 👉 [https://www.python.org/downloads/](https://www.python.org/downloads/)

 Check if Python is installed by running: